rubra-ai/rubra/docs/docs/inference/transformers.md

     print(raw_output)
 ```

-You should see this output, which is a function call made by the ai assistant:
+You should see this output, which is a function call made by the AI assistant:
 ```
 [{'id': 'fc65a533', 'function': {'name': 'addition', 'arguments': '{"a": "4", "b": "6"}'}, 'type': 'function'}]
 ```

-### Continue the conversation by provide the function call result
+### 4. Add Executed Tool Result to Message History & Continue the Conversation

 ```python
 if function_call: